Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 It is impossible to minimize or cancel all dangers.
 But if you know about a danger, you can offset it by choosing a safety factor.
 For example, if it is raining heavily, you can choose a route without river crossings.
 Or if you feel unprepared, add larger time reserves.
 Also if the conditions don't seem favourable for a particular hike, don't feel pressured to go against your feelings: even (and especially) experienced hikers know that cautious disappointment is better than risking getting into a dangerous situation.

-A good plan, will also consider your state as the hike progresses.
+A good plan will also consider your state as the hike progresses.
 For example, a well planned hike will aim to put any major ascents (such as hill climbing) at the start of the hike when you (and your party) have the energy for it, conversely at the end of the hike, a good plan will have you on a gentle descent, perhaps with "slack" allowances as you are tired.

 Rescue

+Wind, heat and cold are significant dangers.
+Finding some kind of shelter is extremely important – that is why you should always carry a map!
+When looking for lost persons, rescue personnel will always check shelters and their guest books.
 There is a trade-off between getting good shelter, and avoiding transport that may be hard for the injured or sick person (and arduous for you).
 Sometimes it is better to build a shelter where you are or somewhere close.

 An injured person will very easily get cold.
 Make sure they are adequately isolated from the ground and well covered.
 In cold weather they could share a sleeping bag with somebody for keeping warm.
 The "space blanket" in your first aid kit reflects body heat and protects from the wind, but it does not prevent heat loss to the ground.

+If you can't send an electronic message where you are, you must send somebody to call for help.
+Sometimes climbing a nearby hill is enough to get signal, sometimes you need to get to a road with traffic or an inhabited house.
+Some mountain shelters have emergency phones (check that in advance).
 If possible, send two people with written instructions.
 Make a copy for those staying, as that will allow you to check whether changed plans are compatible with the instructions, or whether the instructions were ambiguous.
 Determine what path they should use, and whether they should come back to give assistance.

+To ease finding you, make your shelter highly visible.
+If you expect rescuers to come by air, create big marks on the ground, such as an "X" from bright-coloured clothes.
 When you see or hear a helicopter, use the international signs for help.
-If you do not need help, make a "N" with your arms to signal "No help needed": One hand pointing to the ground, one hand pointing to the sky.
-If you need help, make a "Y" with your arms for "Yes, we need help": Point both hands to the sky.
-This is saving valuable time for the helicopter crew.
+Make a "Y" with your arms for "Yes, we need help": Point both hands to the sky.
+(Or make a "N" with your arms to signal "No help needed": One hand pointing to the ground, one hand pointing to the sky.)
+This saves valuable time for the helicopter crew.

 When a helicopter is landing, stand with your back to the wind, and your face to the helicopter (the pilot wants to land against the wind).
 Kneel on the ground, protect your eyes, and do not move.
 In case of bad vision (fog, night, rain, snowfall), the helicopter crew needs your body as a landing aid.
 For that reason, wear bright clothing when directing a helicopter.